 Moderate and Manage Comments and Trackbacks on Your WordPress Blog

-When you hover over your comments with your mouse, several links appear that give you the opportunity to manage those comments:
+When you hover your mouse over your comments, several links appear that give you the opportunity to manage those comments:

 Unapprove: This link appears only if you have comment moderation turned on and with only approved comments.
 The comment is placed in the moderation queue, which you get to by clicking the Awaiting Moderation link that appears below the Manage Comments header.
 The moderation queue is kind of a holding area for comments that haven’t yet been published to your blog.